Can I create content for Arcon? I want to make some tools for my table, and it could be nice to put it on itch. Thanks! This is a great setting.

 The content and themes explored in this book include resistance against capitalistic exploitation, classism and economic inequality, and violence that can occur in a highly capitalist society on a societal level as well as an individual one.
 As well, cybernetics and heavy body modification is featured heavily in Arcon, and this can cross over into potential areas of body horror.

-In order to download this setting supplement you must purchase it at or above the minimum price of $25 CAD.
+In order to download this setting supplement you must purchase it at or above the minimum price of $25 USD.
 You will get access to the following files:

 Support this setting supplement at or above a special price point to receive something exclusive.

 Claim a free copy of Arcon (for those who are marginalized or who are in need).
 Copies are limited, but will grow with each bought copy.

 - Arcon 2.0 is here!Mar 25, 2022